open-telemetry/opentelemetry-java-examples/resource-detection-gcp/README.md

 ## Running the application locally

 > [!NOTE]
 > Resource attributes won't be detected in unsupported environments.
-You can find a list of environments supported by the GCP detector [here](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/gcp-resources).
+You can find a [list of supported environments in the GCP detector documentation](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/gcp-resources).

 You can run the application locally as well: